 What Will I Learn?

-How the psychology of human behaviour leads us to misinterpretations, biases and assumptions, which stoke the fires of conflict.
+You'll learn about the psychology of human behaviour and why misinterpretations, biases and assumptions stoke the fires of conflict

 How unconsciously we fall into roles that lead us to become unhelpful – even antagonistic – when dealing with others.

 A process that will help you structure and better manage a difficult conversation.